firstdraft/guides/nouns-verbs-and-grammar.md

 However, so far we haven't been doing much with the **return value** of each expression.
 We've just been reading it off the screen, and then dropping it on the ground.

 Programs get interesting only when we start to take the return value of one expression and feed it into the _next_ method.
-That's how we craft novel, useful applications from the basic building blocks of Ruby.
+That's how we craft our own novel, useful applications from the basic building blocks of Ruby.

 So: let's start to store our return values for future reference, instead of dropping them on the ground.
 We do this using **variables**, or as I like to think of them, _boxes_.
 Let's get our feet wet: